tikatoo/irc.js/docs/API.rst

     `sasl` enables SASL support.
     You'll also want to set `nick`, `userName`, and `password` for authentication.

+    `webirc` is an object that contains WEBIRC credentials (if applicable).

     `stripColors` removes mIRC colors (0x03 followed by one or two ASCII numbers for the foreground and background color), as well as ircII "effect" codes (``0x02`` bold, ``0x1f`` underline, ``0x16`` reverse, ``0x0f`` reset) from the message before parsing it.

     `messageSplit` will split up large messages sent with the `say` method into multiple messages of lengths shorter than `messageSplit` bytes, attempting to split at whitespace where possible.